jimklimov/kiwi/doc/source/working_with_kiwi.rst

 #.
 CD root user data

-   For live ISO images and install ISO images an optional cdroot archive is supported.
+   For live ISO images and install ISO images an optional archive is supported.
 This is a tar archive matching the name :file:`config-cdroot.tar[.compression_postfix]`.

-   If present it will be unpacked as user data on the ISO image.
-This is mostly useful to add e.g license files or user documentation on the CD/DVD which can be read directly without booting from the media.
+   If present, the archive will be unpacked as user data on the ISO image.
+For example, this is used to add license files or user documentation.
+The documentation can then be read directly from the CD/DVD without booting from the media.

 #.
 Archives included in the :file:`config.xml` file.

-   The archives that are included in the `<packages>` using the `<archive>`
+   The archives that are included in `<packages>` using the `<archive>`
-   subsection:
+   element:

    .. code:: xml